dotlang/language/README.md

 `y : MyType; y = x{};`
 `y : MyType; y = x{y: 5};`  //clone with modification
 - When calling a function, if a single call is being made, you can omit `()`.
 So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
-- You can use `params` to hint compiler to create appropriate array for a variadic function: `func print(x: int, params int[] rest) {...}`
+- You can define variadic functions by having an array input as the last input.
+When user wants to call it, he can provide an array literal with any number of elements needed.
 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - Optional arguments and default values are not built-in but you can simply implement them:
 `func f(x: int, y: int) ...`
 `func f(x: int) -> f(x, 10);`
-- Functions are not allowed to change (directly or indirectly) any of their inputs unless it is maked with `var` meaning it is a mutable reference.
+- Functions are not allowed to change (directly or indirectly) any of their inputs.
 - You cannot ignore return value of a non-void function.
 This affects resource cleanup mechanism at runtime.

 ###Variables